ratep1/js-websocket-reconnect-client/README.md

 ### Creating object

-This is syntax for creating new object:
+This is definition for creating new object:

 ```
 new WebSocketClient(